bwgraves/doc-scrape-challenge/md/permit_mynetworks.md

-# permit_mynetworks undefined; Permit the request when the client IP address matches any
+# permit_mynetworks undefined Permit the request when the client IP address matches any
 network or network address listed in  $mynetworks.